softbankrobotics-labs/maplocalizeandmove/README.md

 5. Try to come back exactly at the starting position(MapFrame) then do a 360° turn, stopping every 30°, before finishing (requestCancellation()) the LocalizeAndMap.
 It helps improving the consistency of the map.

-*It is now possible to make loops in your app.*  And this is even Better.
+**It is now possible to make loops in your app.** And this is even Better (Pepper 1.8 hardware version).

-Also ideally hold the tracking so the head stays in the front of the robot, and move slowly so the pictures are of good quality and Pepper can record more of them. *It is now possible to make loops in your app.*  And this is even Better.
+Also ideally hold the tracking so the head stays in the front of the robot, and move slowly so the pictures are of good quality and Pepper can record more of them.

 **When doing the map, it is necessary to go along the robot path in both directions to able the robot to take pictures of its environnement in both directions.
 Then, when it will navigate, it will be able to localize itself in both directions.
 Always go back to the MapFrame when you are done mapping before stopping the LocalizeAndMap action and saving the map.**